 (C) Previous owners or operators are required to provide data and records to new owners or operators that is necessary and required for preparing annual emissions data reports required by this article.

-(D) Fuel suppliers that cease to have reportable emissions as a result of an ownership change that affects supplier operations retain the responsibility for complying with the requirements of this article, including certifying that the emissions data report is accurate and complete, obtaining verification services, and completing verification, for the emissions from all fuel transactions that occurred prior to the date of the change of ownership.
+(D) Suppliers that cease to have reportable emissions as a result of an ownership change that affects supplier operations retain the responsibility for complying with the requirements of this article, including certifying that the emissions data report is accurate and complete, obtaining verification services, and completing verification, for the emissions from all fuel transactions that occurred prior to the date of the change of ownership.

 (o) Addresses.
 The following address shall be substituted for the addresses provided in 40 CFR §98.9, and used for any necessary notifications or materials that are not submitted by other means: